cjerdonek/open-rcv/docs/design.md

 Data Flow
 ---------

-The section describes the flow when using OpenRCV to count a contest from the command-line, for example:
+This section describes the data flow when using OpenRCV to count a contest from the command-line:

     $ rcv count INPUT_PATH [options]